uminho-miei-engseg-19-20/Grupo14/Lesson-3/Aula3_TP.md

 The modified files were upoloaded to GithHub, on the /Grupo14/Lesson-3/Files folder.

 First the Signer calls the init-app.py, with the -init flag, where he generates the pRDashComponents.
+Then the Signer sends the pRDashComponents to the Requester.

+The Requester starts the blind-app.py, where he states which message he wants tho blind and the pRDashComponents received.
+It also generates three components: **blindComponents**, **pRComponents** and **blindM**.

 ### Question 2.1